 Comparing cremation costs in Miramar, FL

-When comparing costs and services check what IS included, especially with a budget direct cremation package.
+When comparing costs and services, check what IS included, especially with a budget direct cremation package.
 Is a copy of the death certificate included?
 Is the cremation permit an additional cash advance item or included?
 What about if an out-of-hours collection is required?
-Is there an additional daily refrigeration charge if the cremation does not proceed after 48-hours?
-Death certificates cost $5.00 for the first certificate and $4 for each additional death certificate required.
-You should also note that the county coroner may charge a fee if they are required to sign the death certificate.
+Is there an additional daily refrigeration charge if the cremation does not proceed after 48 hours?

 What legally do I need to know about arranging a cremation in Miramar?

 There are a few legal requirements that you need to be aware of if you are considering cremation.
 Firstly, the legal next-of-kin must all sign the ‘Cremation Authorization Form’ before a cremation can proceed.

 In Florida, there is a mandatory 24-hour wait period after death before the cremation can proceed.
 Before cremation can proceed, the doctor must sign and fill out the cause of death, and the county health department must issue a permit to cremate.

 The deceased will be refrigerated during this period and longer if required.
 However, you should be aware that many cremation packages will only include refrigeration for up to 5 days and will charge you a daily rate thereon.

 Death certificates and permits are considered ‘cash advance’ items and are not always included in a quoted cremation price.

 Can I preplan a cremation?